KittyCake/scrape-bank-currency/README.md

 # README

-This is an app for scraping currency rate from CITIC Bank.
+This is an app for scraping currency rate from bank.

 What you can do:
 1. Save current rate.